Materials-Data-Science-and-Informatics/metador-core/ardiem_container/ih5/PATCH_THEORY.md

 file, which acts as our neutral element.
-In the following, we use the monoid elements and their sequences to denote the data they represent, i.e. the actual intended content, regardless of the internal representation of patches and ignoring whether the assembled dataset is a physical file or a purely conceptual entity.
-This means that e.g. `abc` is understood as "the dataset obtained by taking the data in `a`, applying patch `b` to it and then applying patch `c` to the result".
+In the following, we use the monoid elements and their sequences to denote the data they represent, i.e. the actual intended content, regardless of the internal representation of patches and ignoring whether the assembled record is a physical file or a purely conceptual entity.
+This means that e.g. `abc` is understood as "the record obtained by taking the data in `a`, applying patch `b` to it and then applying patch `c` to the result".

 We want to ensure that for a base HDF5 file denoted by `a` and some subsequent patch files